Neurological Examinations

-Before diagnosing peripheral neuropathy, your physician will review your medical history and conduct a physical exam and neurological evaluation.
+Before diagnosing peripheral neuropathy, your physician will review your medical history and conduct a neurological examination and order additional tests.

-A neurological evaluation, which consists of a number of simple and painless tests, is usually performed to diagnose peripheral neuropathy.
-Depending on your symptoms and outcome of the neurological evaluation, you may encounter other tests that can determine what type of peripheral neuropathy you have.
+A neurological examination, which consists of a number of simple and painless tests, is usually performed to diagnose peripheral neuropathy.
+Depending on your symptoms and outcome of the neurological examination, you may be referred to undergo other tests that can determine what type of peripheral neuropathy you have.

 Neurology Exam Questions from Your Doctor